Home The Methodist Church of New Zealand

 Church Building and Loan (CB&L) Capital:

 Capital Funds may be spent on authorised Capital projects.
 This includes new buildings, purchases, renovations and maintenance.
-All such work must be approved by the parish and include an asbestos management plan which is notified to the Methodist Connexional Property Committee, [E-Mail not displayed] If the total cost exceeds $50,000 or requires resource or building consent, then Synod Property Advisory Committee and Methodist Connexional Property Committee approval is also required.
-The Synod Property Convenor should be advised of any Capital projects at an early stage in planning.
+All such work must be approved by the parish and include an asbestos management plan, which must be notified to the Methodist Connexional Property Committee.
+If the total cost exceeds $50,000 or requires resource or building consent, approval from the Synod Property Advisory Committee and the Methodist Connexional Property Committee is also required.

 Use of Interest:

-In recent years it has been possible for parishes to use up to 80% of the interest earned on deposits from the sale of property held in the Church Building and Loan Fund for Ministry and Mission.
+In recent years, it has been possible for parishes to use up to 80% of the interest earned on deposits from the sale of property held in the Church Building and Loan Fund for Ministry and Mission.

 The following process is required:

-1. A parish seeking to use 80% of interest can advise the Connexional Office by an email to the Insurance and Property Manager.
+1. A parish seeking to use 80% of interest can advise the Connexional Office by email to the Insurance and Property Manager.

 The Development Funds – Ministries and Properties